 Samantha Jacques, PhD, FACHE, McLaren Health Care, Mount Blanc, MI.
 Dr. Jacques is the Vice President of Clinical Engineering at McLaren.
 She manages Services throughout the McLaren system including 14 hospitals, ambulatory surgery centers, imaging centers, and Michigan’s largest network of cancer centers.
 She is a fellow of the American College of Healthcare Executives and a member of the AAMI Standards Committee.
 Prior to McLaren, she was Director of Clinical Engineering at Penn State Health.

 McLaren Health Care, Mount Blanc, MI, USA

-Barbara Christe is Dean of the School of Engineering Technology at Farmingdale State College, a State University of New York (SUNY) campus.
+Barbara Christe, PhD is Dean of the School of Engineering Technology at Farmingdale State College, a State University of New York (SUNY) campus.
 She is responsible for one graduate program and six academic departments.
 Dr Christe is a Commissioner in the Engineering Technology Accreditation Commission (ETAC) of ABET.
 Prior to SUNY, she was Program Director of Healthcare Engineering Technology Management and Associate Professor at Indiana University-Purdue University Indianapolis.

-Dean, School of Engineering Technology, Farmingdale State College, SUNY, Farmingdale, NY, USA
+Farmingdale State College, Farmingdale, NY, United States